 “The greatest tragedy for any human being is going through their entire lives believing the only perspective that matters is their own.”Doug baldwin

-Great leaders are humble—a trait that also requires empathy.
-They understand that their thoughts, beliefs, decisions, and opinions aren’t gospel.
+Great leaders in management are humble—a trait that also requires empathy.
+An empathetic leader understands that their thoughts, beliefs, decisions, and opinions aren’t gospel.
 They have a growth mindset that causes them to seek counsel from mentors, receive higher education, and gain a better perspective by listening to employees at all levels.
-Doing so helps them grow their leadership skills to be the best for their businesses, customers, and employees.
+Doing so helps them grow their leadership skills to be the best for their organizations, customers, and employees.

 4. Validate Others